content-left-bg.png

 The Queensland Government has committed to reducing red tape and administrative burden on Queensland state school teachers by 25% over the next 4 years to allow teachers to spend more time with students, focused on teaching and learning.

-The red tape reduction program of work will focus on reducing the workload of teachers and educational leaders that arises from administrative, procedural, reporting or compliance obligations.
+The Department of Education is implementing actions to reduce the red tape for teachers and educational leaders that arises from administrative, procedural, reporting or compliance obligations.
 For example:

 • eliminating unnecessary processes and requirements